 Troy Aikman, born Troy Kenneth Aikman, is a former American football player.
 The first overall pick of the 1989 NFL Draft, Aikman was a quarterback for the Dallas Cowboys.
-He played twelve consecutive seasons as the beginning quarterback with the Cowboys, the highest number of seasons by any cowboy quarterbacks to date.
-Currently, the Pro Football Hall of Fame 2008, Aikman, works as a sports analyst for the FOX network.
+He played twelve consecutive seasons as the beginning quarterback with the Cowboys, the highest number of seasons by any cowboy quarterback to date.
+Currently, the Pro Football Hall of Fame 2008, Aikman, works as a sports analyst for ESPN.
+Not just that, his commentary regarding Arizona Cardinals match even made headlines.

 Through broadcasting, The Troy Aikman Foundation, and real estate, Aikman has been able to amass millions of dollars to his fortune.
 According to Celebrity Net Worth, Troy Aikman’s net worth is estimated at $50 million.
 Well, there are many sites which suggest that he has got more than that or less.
 But one thing is for sure that Troy has greatly amassed from his prolific career.